 Lactose- and gluten-free formula.
-Curbs hunger for up to 4 hrs.
+Curbs hunger for up to four hours.
 Contains 24 vitamins and minerals.
-Minimal sugar content, with only 1 g of net carbs.
+Minimal sugar content, with only 1 gram of net carbs.
 Creamy texture.

 Some adverse digestive issues reported.
 Lumps may develop in shake over time.
 Some think it has a chemical aftertaste.

 Emphasis on certified organic, non-GMO ingredients.
 Contains cow's milk derivatives.
 High in omega-3 and omega-6.
-21 vitamins and 16 g of protein.
+21 vitamins and 16 grams of protein.
 Soy- and gluten-free.